theramjad/problem-solving-bookmarks/README.md

 This is a list of resources I would recommend for GCSE / A-level students wanting to improve their problem solving skills.
 Feel free to bookmark this page and come back to it regularly to see any changes.
+I also recommend reading my tips for problem solving [here](https://github.com/RehmanAmjad/tips-on-problem-solving/blob/master/README.md).

 # Maths / Physics